19hours/sg-statutes/Acts/Stamp Duties Act.md

 Article No.

-Nature of the instrument and the reference number thereto in the First Schedule
+Nature of the instrument and the reference number thereto inthe First Schedule

 Person required to cancel the adhesive stamp